-A ‘Buyer’ in Hand Is Worth Two in the Bush
+A ‘Buyer’ in Hand is Worth Two in the Bush

-One thing to remember though is that there is always a line that shouldn’t be crossed.
+One thing to remember though, is that there is always a line that shouldn’t be crossed.

-Interest rates could change, financing might not go through, the appraisal might not come back at the price that you have agreed to.
+Interest rates can change, financing might not go through, the appraisal might not come back at the price that you have agreed to.
 These are all opportunities to work with your buyer to make sure that the sale still happens.

-We were all taught from a young age to “treat others as you would like to be treated”.
+We were all taught from a young age to “treat others as you would like to be treated.”
 This shouldn’t change once you have a buyer who seems as though they would do anything to buy your home.